How to Remove a Tree Stump Yourself with a Stump Grinder

 By the team at Beehive Rental & Sales — Serving Southern Utah's contractors and homeowners since 1994.

-A tree stump sitting in your yard is more than an eyesore --- it is a tripping hazard, a magnet for termites and other pests, and an obstacle that prevents you from using that space for anything else.
+A tree stump sitting in your yard is more than an eyesore — it is a tripping hazard, a magnet for termites and other pests, and an obstacle that prevents you from using that space for anything else.
 Stump grinding is the fastest and most effective way to remove a stump completely, and it is one of the easiest pieces of rental equipment to operate.
-Most homeowners can grind a stump in 30 minutes to 2 hours, depending on size and species.

 Key Takeaways

-- •Stump grinding is the fastest removal method --- a typical stump takes 30 minutes to 2 hours versus weeks or months for chemical decomposition
+- •Stump grinding is the fastest removal method — a typical stump takes 30 minutes to 2 hours vs. weeks or months for chemical decomposition

-- •Safety gear is non-negotiable --- eye protection, ear protection, steel-toed boots, and long pants are required because the grinder throws wood chips and small debris at high velocity
+- •Safety gear is non-negotiable — eye protection, ear protection, steel-toed boots, and long pants are required

-- •Check stump grinder availability at BeeHive --- walk-behind and self-propelled models available for rental with training included
+- •Check stump grinder availability at BeeHive — walk-behind and self-propelled models available

 Stump Removal Methods Compared